codio/site/source/docs/ide/emmet/index.html.markdown

 General code editor shortcuts can be [found here](/docs/ide/code-editor/kb-shortcuts/).
 All other productivty shortcuts are found in this chapter.

 ##Abbreviations
-Thanks to our Emmet support, you get a large number of abbreviations that expand to code, a bit like this
+Thanks to our Emmet support, you get a large number of [HTML](/docs/ide/emmet/emmet-html/) and [CSS](/docs/ide/emmet/emmet-css/) abbreviations that expand to code, a bit like this

 	div>ul>li*3